inspire-1a03/eru-2020/docs/eru-day1.md

 **PLEASE ASSUME YOU ARE USING A COMMON ANODE RGB LED AND FOLLOW INSTRUCTIONS ACCORDINGLY**
 - Create a new sketch.
 Delete all of the code so that you have a blank sketch
 - Follow along with the instructions provided on the [Adafruit Learn webpage](https://learn.adafruit.com/adafruit-arduino-lesson-3-rgb-leds/breadboard-layout) to connect the RGB LED to the Arduino via the breadboard.
 - Use the *Copy Code* button to copy the code provided on the [Arduino Sketch page](https://learn.adafruit.com/adafruit-arduino-lesson-3-rgb-leds/arduino-sketch) to the clipboard and paste it into your sketch.
-  - Straight copying and pasting from the webpage may cause some stray html characters to end up in your sketch and cause it to fail when compiling.
+Straight copying and pasting from the webpage may cause some stray html characters to end up in your sketch and cause it to fail when compiling.
+- As per the instructions, be sure to connect the longest leg to 5V power, and uncomment the line ```\\#define COMMON_ANODE``` by removing the ``\\`` characters to leave ```#define COMMON_ANODE```.
+- Once the circuit has been wired properly, the code has been uploaded and the RGB LED is working, review the order of colours with what is detailed in the sketch.

+#### Notes
+**If the order of colours does not match what is expected**:
+- Double-check your wiring.
+Make sure that the proper LED pins are connected to the proper Arduino pins.
+- Ensure that you've uncomented the ```#define COMMON_ANODE``` line and uploaded the most recent version to the Arduino
+- If these steps don't address the issue, investigate if you have a common cathode RGB LED by:
+  - Wiring the longest leg to **GND** instead of **5V**
+  - Recommenting the ```#define COMMON_ANODE``` so that it appears as ```//#define COMMON_ANODE```

 #### Notes